 Candidates receive a scaled score for each cognitive subtest.
-Therefore, scaled score reliabilities and standard errors are also provided in Table 6.
-Unlike the raw score reliability-in which the reliability index (Cronbach's alpha) was generated based on the intercorrelations or internal consistency among the items-the overall reliability of the scaled scores depends on the conditional reliability at each scaled score point instead of on item scores.
+Therefore, scaled score reliabilities and standard errors are provided in Table 6.
+Unlike the raw score reliability- in which the reliability index (Cronbach's alpha) was generated based on the intercorrelations or internal consistency among the items-the overall reliability of the scaled scores depends on the conditional reliability at each scaled score point instead of on item scores.
 For this reason, the two reliability indices (Cronbach's alpha and marginal reliability of scaled scores) are not directly comparable.

-The results indicated that scaled score reliabilities are in line with expectations given the test lengths for VR, QR and AR.
-The VR scaled score reliabilities were similar across forms and ranged from 0.72 to 0.74 in 2016.
-Reliabilities ranged from 0.75 to 0.77 for the QR forms in 2016 and AR scaled score reliability ranged from 0.80 to 0.82.
+The results indicated that scaled score reliabilities are in line with expectations given the test lengths for VR, QR, AR, and DM.
+The VR scaled score reliabilities were similar across forms and ranged from 0.74 to 0.76 in 2017.
+Reliabilities ranged from 0.78 to 0.79 for the QR forms in 2017, AR scaled score reliability ranged from 0.79 to 0.81, and DM scaled score reliability ranged from 0.61 to 0.69.
 Score reliability for AR is still higher than for the other subtests, partly due to the longer test length.